JGCRI/gcam-doc/fusion.md

-A user then would use DEFINE\_DATA in the base class \*even if it is not going to define and data members\*.
+A user then would use DEFINE\_DATA in the base class even if it is not going to define and data members.
 The first argument to DEFINE\_DATA must be a list of the name of the class then all possible subclasses of the class \[link to a section where we explain why\].
 Note that classes that do not have any classes derive from them will still use this method and the subclass list will only contain itself.